-This Mediterranean native grows slowly to 1240 ft. tall and wide.
+This Mediterranean native grows slowly to 1240 feet tall and wide.
 Natural habit is compact and broad basedoften that of a multistemmed, gradually tapering cone.
-Leathery, aromatic leaves are the traditional bay leaves of cookeryoval, 24 in. long, dark green.
-Clusters of small yellow flowers are followed by - to 1-in.-long, black or dark purple berries.
+Leathery, aromatic leaves are the traditional bay leaves of cookeryoval, 24 inches long, dark green.
+Clusters of small yellow flowers are followed by - to 1 inches-long, black or dark purple berries.

 Not fussy about soil but needs good drainage.
 Tends to sucker heavily.
 In the Upper and Middle South, grow in a container and move to greenhouse or cool, well-lighted room when temperatures reach about 20F; water sparingly until spring.